Grandbrain/MatlabEx/README.md

 # Welcome to MatlabEx project!

-[MatlabEx](https://github.com/Grandbrain/MatlabEx) is a set of of useful functions that are not available in the standard package.
+[MatlabEx](https://github.com/Grandbrain/MatlabEx) is a set of of useful functions that are not in the standard package.
 These functions are written in MATLAB language and must run in all common versions of this system.

 ## Contribute